irvingdc/loud-mobility-site/src/pages/blog/example-3-of-the-blog-posts.md

 ---
 templateKey: blog-post
-title: All about LOUD Mobility
+title: ALL ABOUT LOUD MOBILITY
 date: 2021-08-17T23:37:06.631Z
 description: So what's this all about then?
 Why the name, whats the reason, what do we even do!?...
 Find out here